 Why do people leave their homes and voyage all over the globe?
-The reasons why people love to travel are varied.
-They’re also very personal.
-Take a look at these 10 motivations, and see which ones ring true for you.
+The reasons why people love to travel are varied, and very personal.
+Take a look at these motivations, and see which ones ring true for you.

 You might feel like you’re stuck in a rut in your daily life.
 Or you’re yearning for something exciting and different.
 You’re craving new experiences and new challenges.
 Travel is the ideal place to test yourself.
 It pushes people to their limits and gets them outside their comfort zone.